joehahn/cryptocoin-tensorflow-demo/README.md

 ### Abstract:

-This simple demo illustrates the use of LSTM neural network to predict daily changes in the Ethereum cryptocurrency.
+This demo illustrates the use of a simple LSTM neural network to predict daily changes in the Ethereum cryptocurrency.
 Source code is a Jupyter notebook that uses Keras on Tensorflow to build a simple LSTM neural network to predict daily changes in Ethereum.
 This model is trained on a very narrow dataset, namely the daily values and volumes of Bitcoin and Ethereum.